gracelang/language/spec.md

 If a method or type is annotated `is confidential`, it can be requested only on `self` or `outer`.
-This means that it is accessible to the object that contains it, and to inheriting objects, but not to client objects.
+This means that it is accessible to any object that contains it, and to inheriting objects, but not to client objects.

 ### Fields